ashishsinghkauravda-analyst/Telecom-Customer-Churn-Analysis/README.md

 # Findings

-Month-to-Month contracts show the highest churn Customers with tenure less than 1 year are most at risk Higher monthly charges are strongly linked to churn Customers without tech support churn significantly more Electronic Check payment users have the highest churn rate Fiber optic users churn more than DSL users
+-Month-to-Month contracts show the highest churn -Customers with tenure less than 1 year are most at risk -Higher monthly charges are strongly linked to churn -Customers without tech support churn significantly more -Electronic Check payment users have the highest churn rate -Fiber optic users churn more than DSL users

 # Conclusion